ASFOpenSARlab/opensarlab-notebook_testing/README.md

 # **ASF Jupyter Notebook Testing**

-This repository entails a notebook testing module and a notebook test scripts OpenSARlabs.
+This repository contains a notebook testing module and a notebook test scripts OpenSARlabs.

 The tests are designed to be run in an instance of OpenSARlab.